YannDubs/website_old/_resources/res_DL.md

 <div markdown='1'>

 + Author : [I. Goodfellow](https://en.wikipedia.org/wiki/Ian_Goodfellow){:.mdLink}, [Y. Bengio](https://en.wikipedia.org/wiki/Yoshua_Bengio){:.mdLink}, [A. Courville](https://aaroncourville.wordpress.com/){:.mdLink}.
-+ Review : Excellent book which covers Deep Learning in depth while remaining accessible for newcomers in the field.
++ Review : :heart: Excellent book which covers Deep Learning in depth while remaining accessible for newcomers in the field.
 Simple explanations with a relatively low the amount of maths.
 Very well organized such that people know what parts they can skip.
 Sometimes missing numerical examples.
 + Recommend as :
     * Introductory book to deep learning (start from part I).
     * Transition book from machine learning to deep learning (jump to part II).